adooylabs/lisk-js-pool/README.md

 - One member will run distributor.js next to his/her consolidator.js
 - The distributor will receive all the funds from all the consolidators and distribute the funds amongst all voters

+Supported configurations:

+- Consolidator: Flat payouts to specific addresses
+- Distributor: Distribute percentage of forged amount to voters
+- Distributor: Distribute all received funds on an address to voters

 ## Installation

 ```